rickballard/CoCiviumBackUp/README.md

 **Contribute via any input channel:**

-- Use [ChatGPT] (or your preferred AI) to vibe-code solutions and pull requests.
+- Use [ChatGPT] (or your preferred AI) to discuss and then vibe-code a solution Pull Request (PR).
   _Starter prompt:_ “Begin an ideas session for **CoCivium** and help me vibe-code pull requests for `rickballard/CoCivium`.”
-- Use GitHub or our workflow accelerator [⚡ RepoAccelerator].
+- Use GitHub directly, or via our workflow accelerator [⚡ RepoAccelerator].
-- Partner through [GroupBuild] and [InSeed], plus others — open a PR to add yours.
+- Partner through [GroupBuild],  [InSeed], or others, to preserve **your good ideas**, or to open a PR.
 - Join [CoCivium chats].
 - Fork this repo to friendly-compete.